Engee documentation

 broadcast 2

-The result at the block output will be [5, 7; 7, 9] because the strings have been automatically matched.
-This approach makes it easy to perform operations between arrays of different sizes and greatly simplifies working with multidimensional signals in modelling.
+The output result of the block will be [5, 7; 7, 9], because the lines were automatically matched.
+This approach makes it easy to perform operations between arrays of different sizes and greatly simplifies working with multidimensional signals in modeling.

-Before studying the section on custom tyre types, it is recommended that you first read the blocks Bus Creator and Bus Selector.
+Before studying the section on custom tire types, it is recommended that you first familiarize yourself with the blocks Bus Creator and Bus Selector.

-In Engee there is support for custom bus data types represented by the BusSignal type.
-This type allows you to specify a bus structure for blocks that handle such data.
+In Engee, there is support for custom data types for buses represented by the BusSignal type.
+This type allows you to set the bus structure for blocks that work with similar data.
 Named tuples (NamedTuple) are used as bus objects in Engee, for example:

 bus = (s1 = 4, s2 = 5.5, s3 = [1, 2, 3])

-The BusSignal type is parameterised by signal names (Names), base types (BaseTypes), and dimensions (Dims).
-For example, a bus with three signals can be described as follows:
+The 'BusSignal` type is parameterized by signal names (Names), base types (BaseTypes), and dimensions (`Dims').
+For example, a three-signal bus can be described as:

 bus_type = BusSignal{(:s1, :s2, :s3), Tuple{Int, Float64, Vector{Int}}, ((), (), (3,))}